JerryLiu-dev/Nba-Score-Prediction-with-Bayesian-Statistics/README.md

 ![alt text](https://github.com/JerryLiu-dev/Nba-Score-Prediction-with-Bayesian-Statistics/blob/main/images/nbares.PNG)

 Our distribution yielded around .4999 percent will be under, which we can roughly say is 50%.
 So we did not do better than a coin flip and will succumb to gambler's ruin if we do this in the long term and ultimately go bankrupt in a long streak of losses.
+What's more, notice that the number 211 is right at the middle of our normal distribution, in a game where you have to guess over or under this specific number, your chances of winning will always be slightly lower than 50%, which is abysmal odds that you cannot overcome.